ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 (true, 0., 0.45, 0.73, "french blue")
 ```

 We have records, which are like labeled tuples.
-They are defined by writing a
-type definition giving a name for the record, and names for each of its fields,
-and their types:
+In tuples, a field sits at some place: first, second, third, etc. In records, a field has a name; order is no longer relevant.
+Therefore, a record definition is a set of field name and type:

 ```ocaml
 # type point = {x : float; y : float};;